 Note: The decorative woodburner is a cosmetic feature and does not emit any heat.

-Three bedrooms: 2 x double (one with en-suite shower, basin and WC), 1 x children's bunks.
-Ground floor bathroom with bath, shower over, basin and WC.
+Three bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double, 1 x twin.
+Ground-floor bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
-Sitting room.
+Sitting room

 - Gas central heating

-- Electric oven, gas hob, fridge/freezer, washing machine, TV with basic Sky, DVD, CD, iPod dock, selection of books, games and DVDs
+- Electric oven, gas hob, fridge/freezer, washing machine, TV with basic Sky and BT TV package inc Sports, DVD, CD, iPod dock, USB ports in sockets, selection of books, games and DVDs and WiFi

 - Fuel and power inc. in rent